-Teachers and students can reasonably complete the core content within a regular school year to maximize students' learning.
+AC Metric 4A: K-2 Teachers and students can reasonably complete the core content within a regular school year to maximize students' learning.
 What to look for: Materials that are streamlined and allow teachers and students to carefully read and thoughtfully respond to grade-level complex texts.
-Look for:

-- Multiple lessons across the year and in different grades to evaluate whether they can reasonably be completed in the recommended time. - Specific recommendations for how much time to allot for student discussion and tasks or in responding to questions.
-Is a range of time provided such that most students could accomplish what is being asked within that time? - Recommended pacing charts, weeks at a glance or "how to use this..." documents that offer a clear picture of how the materials are paced and how thoroughly rich texts are studied.
+Look for: Sample multiple lessons across the year and in different grades to evaluate whether they can reasonably be completed in the recommended time.
+Specific recommendations for how much time to allot for student discussion and tasks or in responding to questions.
+Is a range of time provided such that most students could accomplish what is being asked within that time?
+Recommended pacing charts, weeks at a glance or 'how to use this' documents that offer a clear picture of how the materials are paced and how thoroughly throughout and across grades.